About Anna Kris Bell

 Counseling Philosophy & Approach

 Though I’m trained in a range of counseling techniques, I primarily take an approach to treatment that observes the interconnection between mind and body.
 I use somatic—or body-based—methods to help clients become aware of what happens in their bodies when triggered.
 Deepened awareness, coupled with Acceptance and Commitment Therapy (ACT), allows clients to tune into their inner voice, which leads the way in counseling.
+I also used many techniques found in Cognitive Behavioral Therapy (CBT) and Mindfulness (Present Moment Awareness).
+I am technique-forward in all of my therapy, teaching solid ways to challenge your thoughts and break away from old patterns that may be holding you back.

 Outside Of The Therapy Space

 I also love my creative endeavors—from singing to textiles to Photoshop.
-Restoring inherited photos from the early- and mid-twentieth century has become a new favorite pastime of mine.
+Restoring inherited photos from the early and mid-twentieth century has become a new favorite pastime of mine.
 I look forward to carrying on my family’s sewing traditions and playing music.

 I love supporting sustainable food options for humanty’s future and The GroHaus in Denver does a great job.
 If you're interested in learning more about them visit The GroHaus Seed-2-Seed program here.
 Understanding the complexities of food justice, The GrowHaus works to address the root causes of food insecurity by providing economic opportunities, leadership development, and food education programs.